The Trump Tax Cuts Keep Getting Worse for the Deficit — and Better for the Rich

 And the GOP’s second promise isn’t holding up any better.
 Anyone familiar with arithmetic understood that the White House was lying through its teeth about the distributional implications of its tax plan.
 But the law’s effects have actually been more regressive than many on the left had anticipated.
 Although the idea that corporations would share their tax breaks with workers was always dubious, it was plausible that the law would produce a fiscal stimulus that tightened labor markets, and thus, lifted wages.
 And unemployment has, in fact, fallen to decades lows — but the inflation unleashed by Trump’s deficit spending has actually resulted in a decline in real wages (at least, by certain government measures).

 These trends are likely to get worse before they get better — because the longer the tax law is on the books, the better the wealthy will get at exploiting its many, many loopholes.
-The biggest of these is the law’s special 20 percent tax deduction for income earned through “pass-through” businesses — i.e., businesses that are not set up as C-corporations, but as partnerships or LLCs.
+The biggest of these is the law’s special 20 percent tax deduction for income earned through “pass-through” businesses — i.e., businesses that are not set up as C corporations, but as partnerships or LLCs.

-As Kansas’s experience amply demonstrated, this sort of provision encourages high-earning professionals to re-classify themselves as small businesses to avoid the top marginal tax rate.
+As Kansas’s experience amply demonstrated, this sort of provision encourages high-earning professionals to reclassify themselves as small businesses to avoid the top marginal tax rate.
 Republicans tried to preempt that maneuver by barring the owners of law firms and doctors’ offices from claiming the deduction if their household income is higher than $315,000 for married couples, or $157,000 for individuals.

 But the thing about wealthy professionals is, they can afford to hire other wealthy professionals to help them artificially lower their annual income.
 On Wednesday, Bloomberg revealed that a growing number of small, professional services companies are reviving traditional pension plans to get their income below $315,000.
 The logic of this move is fairly simple: Whereas workers are only allowed to contribute $18,500 a year to 401(k) retirement plans, workers in their late 50s can contribute over $200,000 a year to “cash balance” pension plans.
 Large firms abandoned such plans long ago, since federal rules would require them to share such retirement benefits with all of their many workers.
 But medical offices and boutique law firms with just a handful of lower-level staffers can afford to do right by them and still make a killing off of tax savings.
 Bloomberg offers this example of how a typical owner of a small, professional business could profit off the scheme: